-F G (free good)
+FG (free good)

 Displays a Y if a price adjustment is associated with any free goods information.
-The option field in the Price Adjustment Detail Revisions form will be displayed in reverse image to signify that the record is associated with free good information.
+The system displays the option field in the Price Adjustment Detail Revisions form in reverse image to signify that the record is associated with free good information.